feliperohdee/rxjs-cache-driver/README.md

 # Small Orange RXJS Cache Driver

 Simple pluggable reactive cache driver powered and RxJS, it uses cache first strategy.
 Once expired, it returns cached value and feed cache in background to deliver fresh result at next request.
-It is pluggable with your own custom logic via 'operations' params.
+It is pluggable with your custom logic via get, set, del, and clear operations.

 ## Sample (with DynamoDB)